-1. The Rules Section and Junior Livestock Section Rules listed in the fair book apply in this department.

-2. Alpacas of any color or breed may be shown.
+- 1. The Rules Section and Junior Livestock Section Rules listed in the fair book apply in this department. - 2.
+Alpacas of any color or breed may be shown.

-3. No fully intact males will be allowed to be shown.

-4. You may enter up to 3 animals per individual.

-5. See Showmanship Rules at the end of the livestock section.

-6. The Alpaca judging will be Friday, July 8 following the Goat Show.

-7. Alpacas will be shown in the Obstacle Course Class and optional showmanship.

-• Course will be set by superintendents.

-• Alpacas will also be judged on appearance (clean, well shorn and presentable).

-8. No Alpaca will be sold at the Livestock Auction.

-9. Alpaca class will compete for ribbons only.

-10. Alpacas must be on the grounds before 6 p.m.
-Wednesday, July 6.
+- 3. No fully intact males will be allowed to be shown. - 4.
+You may enter up to 3 animals per individual. - 5.
+See Showmanship Rules at the end of the livestock section. - 6.
+The Alpaca judging will be Friday, July 10 following the Goat Show. - 7.
+Alpacas will be shown in the Obstacle Course Class and optional showmanship. - Course will be set by superintendents. - Alpacas will also be judged on appearance (clean, well shorn and presentable). - 8.
+No Alpaca will be sold at the Livestock Auction. - 9.
+Alpacas must be on the grounds before 6 p.m.
+Wednesday, July 8.

-10A1 Obstacle Course
+0101 Obstacle Course